Distributor Legal Center

 D. Technical Procedure

-1. Orders from Cloud Service to Supplier
+1. Orders from Cloud Service to Distributor

-After the Integration is delivered (deployed in the production environment), Choco will send the orders to Supplier in real time via one of the transmission channels or shall make them available on an (S)FTP server.
-The Supplier shall import the orders in real time into its own ERP system.
+After the Integration is delivered (deployed in the production environment), Choco will send the orders to Distributor in real time via one of the transmission channels or shall make them available on an (S)FTP server.
+The Distributor shall import the orders in real time into its own ERP system.
 The purchase orders will follow the prescribed format, but will at a minimum contain (if not explicitly defined otherwise):

 •Order number (unique)

-•Product numbers (as specified by Supplier)
+•Product numbers (as specified by Distributor)

-•Supplier number
+•Distributor number

-Supplier shall regularly send a (complete and up to date) Product Catalog and/or Order Guides of its Customers to Choco or make them available via one of the selected transmission technologies.
+Distributor shall regularly send a (complete and up to date) Product Catalog and/or Order Guides of its Customers to Choco or make them available via one of the selected transmission technologies.
 Choco shall import them in real time or at least every 24 hours (unless explicitly defined otherwise).

 Technical procedure for transmission of other components shall be agreed by the Parties.
 Unless agreed otherwise, both Parties shall use commercially reasonable efforts to transmit all components through Integration in real time.